ramonpbarros/work-day-scheduler/README.md

 * Displays the current day, month, and date on the top of the page.

 To-do list:
-* Add delete button
+* Add delete button.
-* Clear localStorage on the next day
+* Clear localStorage on the next day.

 ## Status
 Project is: _in progress_
-* Make sure to check the application [here](https://ramonpbarros.github.io/work-day-scheduler/)
+* Make sure to check the application [here](https://ramonpbarros.github.io/work-day-scheduler/).

 ## Inspiration
 Project inspired by UCSD Coding Bootcamp, based on firt month of course, ultilizing Moment.js API and applying jQuery skills.